 How to Install Metal Roofing Over Shingles?

-As our community is rapidly doubling, the construction business and industry have also evolved, accommodating millions of residents.
+As our community rapidly doubles, the construction business and industry have also evolved, accommodating millions of residents.
 Erecting a building can be exciting and overwhelming at the same time.
-The owners need to be present in all the stages to meticulously correct and spot the flaws that can be modified instantly.
-It can be time-consuming as construction involves being well prepared to plan the budget and then deciding what finish to use.
-It is essential to ensure what material, quality, and kinds of concrete or cement would be utilized, what category of electrical or heating will be introduced in the house, the roof types needed to be placed over the top, and its quality.
-Additionally, the material involved should be available in exact measurements and fall under the budget.
-Moreover, it is a task of an entire community of architects, laborers, vendors, and contractors who combine their understandings and knowledge to create a beautiful structure at the end.
-One needs to be mindful of the design, construction, and groundwork needed for to roof.
-Different roof materials and quality work is available but chosen by the homeowners depending on their style, preference, budget, and weather.
+The owners must be present in all the stages to meticulously correct and spot the flaws that can be instantly modified.
+It can be time-consuming as construction involves being well-prepared to plan the budget and decide what finish to use.
+It is essential to ensure what material, quality, and kinds of concrete or cement would be utilized, what category of electrical or heating will be introduced in the house, what roof types need to be placed over the top, and what quality they are.

 Roof shingles are defined as roof covering in which the elements are individually overlapped.
 They are available in flat and rectangular shapes laid in uniformity, starting from the bottom edge to the upper portion, which overlay each other.
 Shingles are manufactured from wood, slate, plastic, and metal.
 These discrete elements are thin but shaped pieces of wood used as a wall of roof covering.
-They are available in a variety of colors and act as a defensive fence.
+They are available in various colors and act as a defensive fence.
 They are considered the most straightforward roofing material installed as they are easy to divide, fasten, and grip.
 However, it is not ideal for placing shingles on metal roofs and is considered a safety hazard.
-Although installing grooved metal roofing over asphalt shingles seems appropriate, installing shingles over a corrugated metal roof would not be sensible and practical.
-Getting a completely new roof is unavoidable in some circumstances, especially for homeowners, investors, and realtors.
-Unless the owners buy a new property, replacing the roof will render major maintenance expenditures, which is why shingles remain the top priority of many people.
-They are extremely affordable, and most people use asphalt or fiberglass shingles.

 How to install metal roofing over shingles?